|83-fold||return on investment on WICHE dues of $149,000|

-Western Undergraduate Exchange.
+Western Undergraduate Exchange (WUE) .
 Alaska students have enrolled in undergraduate programs beyond Alaska’s borders through the Western Undergraduate Exchange (WUE) since 1988.
-In 2016-17, 1,165 students from Alaska are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $10.9 million in tuition and fees – the average student savings amounted to $9,395.
+In 2017-18, 1,239 students from Alaska are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $11.6 million in tuition and fees – the average student savings amounted to $9,300.
 In the last 10 years, students have saved nearly $114.5 million.

-Western Regional Graduate Program.
-Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Western Regional Graduate Program (WRGP).
+Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality, distinctive at 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields and innovative interdisciplinary programs are particular strengths.
-In 2016-17 Alaska sent 39 students to out-of-state institutions, while receiving 11.
+In 2017-18 Alaska sent 33 students to out-of-state institutions, while receiving 10.